Using Official ISC Packages for Kea

 Managing Kea Services

-When using the ISC provided packages, Kea services should be managed using your the service manager of your OS.
+When using the ISC-provided packages, Kea services should be managed using the service manager of your OS.

 Packages do not include keactrl

-The keactrl utility is not included in these packages because it is assumed the user would use the operating system's init system to start and stop Kea instead.
+The keactrl utility is not included in these packages because it is assumed the user will use the operating system's init system to start and stop Kea instead.

 Service Names